MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/whp-samples.md

 ## ARM64

 > [!NOTE]
 > Experimental support for WHP on ARM64 is available starting with Windows build 26085.
+Use the latest builds from Windows Insider Canary channel to get updates and fixes.
+>
-The ARM64 APIs are subject to change.
+> The ARM64 APIs are subject to change.

 You can find the ARM64 sample on our [Github repo here](https://github.com/MicrosoftDocs/Virtualization-Documentation/blob/live/virtualization/api/hypervisor-platform/samples/WinHvSampleArm64.cpp).